Which Of These Combinations Will Result In A Reaction

 7. The Role of Catalysts

 Catalysts are substances that increase the rate of a reaction without being consumed themselves.
 They lower the activation energy, making it easier for reactants to overcome the energy barrier and form products.
-Catalysts are crucial in many industrial processes and biological systems.
-Enzymes are biological catalysts that significantly accelerate biochemical reactions.
+Because of that, catalysts are crucial in many industrial processes and biological systems.
+Enzymes are biological catalysts that significantly accelerate biochemical reactions And it works..

 Examples of Reaction Combinations and Predictions